Mysqli's features you probably would like to know about

 result manually.
 Just add the following line to your mysqli connection code and all database errors will be reported to you automatically!mysqli_report(MYSQLI_REPORT_ERROR | MYSQLI_REPORT_STRICT);

-it accepts two bitmask flags of which
+it accepts two bitmask flags, of which

 MYSQLI_REPORT_ERROR

-tells mysqli to throw exceptions; -
+tells mysqli to report errors andMYSQLI_REPORT_STRICT

 execute()